wastore/azure-storage-samples-for-python/ClientSideEncryptionToServerSideEncryptionMigrationSamples/README.md

 Some sample may have additional requirements.
 See individual `README` for details.

 Each sample contains a `settings.py` file that contains settings that must be specified in order to run the sample.
-These include settings about you Storage Accoutn KeyVault (if applicable), client-side encryption details, server-side encryption details, and some additional settings.
+These include settings about your Storage Account, KeyVault (if applicable), client-side encryption details, server-side encryption details, and some additional settings.
 These settings files must be populated before attempting to generate date or run the migration script.